Prediction method for objects of class 'haz2ts'

 The name of the variable in

 newdata, or inoriginaldatacontaining values for the variables.
-Note that over thesaxis predictions are provided only within intervals of values, as it is necessary to approximate cumulated quantities.- id
+Note that over thesaxis predictions are provided only within intervals of values, as it is necessary to approximate cumulated quantities.- z

 (optional) The name of the variable in